Miniature Testbed for Validating Multi-Agent Cooperative Autonomous Driving: Experiments

 \subsubsection{Dataset}

 For 3D object detection, we construct a dataset collected from standalone infrastructure in CIVAT, referred to as CIVAT-SI.
-The dataset contains scenarios with up to five vehicles, including intersection crossing and beltway driving.
-In total, it consists of 3,888 training frames and 1,120 validation frames.
+The dataset contains scenarios with up to five vehicles and consists of 3,888 training frames and 1,120 validation frames.
 Raw sensor data are captured using infrastructure-mounted LiDAR, and ground-truth vehicle poses are obtained from OptiTrack measurements.